 “Well then,” I said finally, resigned to my luck, “I suppose I’ll enjoy today as much as I can.”

 He smiled graciously.
 “That is what it’s all about.”

-After an uninspiring dinner at the skeleton-crewed hotel restaurant, I took a to-go cup of rum punch and walked along the nearly-deserted beach until I found a nice spot to lay out my towel.
-Great bulbous updraft clouds turn muted shades of pink and lavender as I downed the drinks.
-I ran a hand down my leg to the anklet I’d been wearing for years, woven from threads I’d bought from Bedouin girls in the colors of the Sinai: dark blue like the sea, turquoise like the sandy-bottomed lagoons, white like the wavelets crashing against the reefs, and gold-brown like the desert mountains.
+After an uninspiring dinner at the skeleton-crewed hotel restaurant, I took a to-go cup of rum punch and walked along the deserted beach until I found a nice spot to lay out my towel.
+Great bulbous updraft clouds turn muted shades of pink and lavender as the sun sank toward the horizon.
+I ran a hand down my leg to the anklet I’d been wearing for years, woven from threads I’d bought from a Bedouin girl in the colors of the Sinai: dark blue like the sea, turquoise like the sandy-bottomed lagoons, white like the wavelets crashing against the reefs, and gold-brown like the desert mountains.
 A talisman of how beautiful life could be.
 It was ragged and faded now, which seemed appropriate.
 Conal had been with me on that trip, my best friend from my years of travel.
 He’d be in New York soon for a journalism conference.
 I felt a pang to think how differently his life had turned out compared to mine since our times in the Middle East.

 As the waters darkened, I reluctantly swam back to shore.